- What does Flutter provide?

 Not at this time.
-Because Flutter apps are pre-compiled for iOS, and binary size is always a concern with mobile apps, we disabled dart:mirrors.
-We are curious what you might need reflection/mirrors for – please let us know at email@example.com.
+Because Flutter apps are pre-compiled for production, and binary size is always a concern with mobile apps, we disabled dart:mirrors.
+We are curious what you might need reflection/mirrors for—please let us know at email@example.com.

 How do I do internationalization (i18n), localization (l10n), and accessibility (a11y) in Flutter?

-Learn more about i18n and l10n in the Flutter Internationalization Tutorial.
+Learn more about i18n and l10n in the internationalization tutorial.